Bloemfontein: Road

 The N1, a major highway running roughly SW to NE from Cape Town to Johannesburg, Pretoria and Zimbabwe largely bypasses the city centre to the west as the Bloemfontein Western Bypass.
 The N8 runs east/west connecting Bloemfontein to Kimberley in the west and Maseru, the capital of Lesotho, in the east.
-Bloemfontein is also the northern end of the N6 road heading roughly southwards to Maletswai, Komani the port of East London.
+Bloemfontein is also the northern end of the N6 road heading roughly southwards to Maletswai, Komani and the port of East London.

 The R64 is the old road to Kimberley, passing through Dealesville and Boshof.
 The R30 begins north of Bloemfontein and connects northwards to Welkom, Klerksdorp, Ventersdorp and Rustenburg.

 The R706 takes origin from the N8 in the city centre, and heads south-west towards Jagersfontein and Fauresmith.
 The R702 originates from the N6 south of the city centre and heads south-east towards the towns of Dewetsdorp and Wepener.
 The R700 starts in the city centre from the N8 and heads north, crossing the N1 towards Bultfontein and Hoopstad.

 Below that level, Bloemfontein has several metropolitan or M roads.
 These roads are numbered independently of M-roads in other South African cities.